Youth’s Experience of Care: Findings from Youth Listening Sessions

 These indicators provide an important opportunity to raise the visibility of key adolescent and young adult needs, and frame how public health can support the healthy development of Oregon youth.
 To this end, the Adolescent Health Section has selected a number of these indicators to be highlighted in informational briefs (below).
 Each brief details the importance of the indicator from an Oregon perspective - providing relevant national and state data, describing evidence-based policies and practices to “move the needle” on the indicator, and highlighting local activities and resources.

 New briefs will be added periodically, please check back often!
 If you have questions about any of the briefs, or would like paper copies, please contact the Adolescent Health Program.

+This fact sheet provides data from 2009 on the awareness of and participation in the choking game among 8th graders in Oregon.
 It reviews the signs and symptoms of participation in youth, and outlines important messages and steps parents, teachers and other adults can do to help prevent participation in this dangerous activity.

 Choking Game Fact Sheet (pdf)